 Be sure to let your banks (for debit and credit cards) know you will be abroad.
 You can do this online with some, but check on how to do it with your bank early.
 Some of mine have to put it through a process so you need to do it a few days before you leave.

 If possible, always have a card of some kind.
 It can vary whether places will take Visa/Mastercard/American Express, but in general, I suggest Mastercard.
 We have two cards when we travel: our Dutch Maestro card (debit), and an American Mastercard (credit).
 So, if you have an American Visa debit card, but an American Mastercard, that should be a fine combination.

 This is what I consider an ideal scenario.
 If can only have one card, then that’s what you have.
 Just make sure you have a little more cash on you and check shops before ordering or going to check out to see if they accept the card you have or if they don’t accept cash.
 Just a note that American Express is not accepted in many places.

-If you want a card to use abroad, the Transferwise Borderless card and account might be something to look into.
-I haven’t needed the card, but I do use other Transferwise services every month and recommend it to anyone.
+If you want a card to use abroad, the Wise multi-currency account and account might be something to look into.
+I haven’t needed the card, but I do use other Wise services every month and recommend it to anyone.
 The way it works is that you can add funds from your bank electronically and use the debit card which is a Mastercard.